What is Open Data?

 Hue is not a data portal, its a developer tool to build data application based on SQL database, basically Hue is an editor and assistant for SQL that helps the developer to visualize, build their data apps/ portals using datasets saved in SQL-databases.
 Hue is supporting multiple sources including Apache Hive, Apache Impala, Apache Presto, SQL databases list MySQL, PostgreSQL, Oracle, BigQuery, basically any SQL-based database.

 Hue has a powerful catalog which comes with powerful search, tagging options and visual tools that allow the user to navigate, search, tag, import or merge the data.
 Hue comes with advanced visualization features embedded in its dashboard.
 One of the most useful features which will save time for the user is workflow building, scheduling, and automation.

 14- Open Data Node (ODN)

-Open Data Node (ODN) is an Open Data publishing platform, It integrates well with other open source Open Data portals like CKAN and Socrata.
-Open Data Node comes with automated features to make the data publishing, discovery and manipulation easy task for user/ developers.
+Open Data Node (ODN) is an Open Data publishing platform, It integrates well with other open-source Open Data portals like CKAN and Socrata.
+Open Data Node comes with automated features to make the data publishing, discovery and manipulation an easy task for user/ developers.